Award-winning chef, Alex Stratta, shares his recipes for the most crowd-pleasing appetizers for your Big Game Sunday celebration.

 “Food and drink are always essential to entertaining at any level,” says Michelin-awarded chef, Alex Stratta, who plans to open Stratta Lifestyle Kitchen in Scottsdale, Arizona in Spring 2020.
-In addition to the usual Super Bowl party favorites like wings and nachos, these events are a great opportunity to delight your guests with upscale appetizers and a more diverse spread.
+In addition to the usual Big Game party favorites like wings and nachos, these events are a great opportunity to delight your guests with upscale appetizers and a more diverse spread.
 “Get a variety of unexpected items to please everyone, including vegetable lovers and non-meat eaters,” says Chef Stratta.
 “Get some interesting cheese and charcuterie, and grilled bread with several spreads and dips like hummus and pesto.”

 “Get a variety of unexpected items to please everyone, including vegetable lovers and non-meat eaters,” says Chef Stratta.
 “Get some interesting cheese and charcuterie, and grilled bread with several spreads and dips like hummus and pesto.”